 In this day and age, we often feel like the clock works against us.
 There's never enough time.
 We're always rushed.
 Because of this, the quality of our work suffers.

 Here's the good news.
 It doesn't have to be this way.

 Focus on the one or two most important things you have to do that day.
 Block out the time, preferably early in the day, for you to work on them.
 Also, remove any distractions so that you can concentrate.
 That means silencing your phone, turning off your email, closing your door, and letting people know that you need to focus.
 If you do this, you'll be amazed at how time is truly on your side.

-Here's a secret that, as you get older you learn.
+Here's a secret that, as you get older, you learn.
 Multi-tasking is a big crock of horse manure.
-It's the most ineffective way to get anything accomplished in a timely manner with a degree of high quality.
+It's the most ineffective way to get anything accomplished in a timely manner with any degree of high quality.

 8) "The Key To Getting Ahead is Getting Started." - Mark Twain

 For a few years, I lived in the world of data analysis.
 I was a firm believer in data-driven decisions.
 And I still am.
 However, there's one problem with this, there comes a point when you need to make a decision and act on it.
 Otherwise you'll be suffering from "analysis paralysis" forever.

 Do the best you can to have enough information to make an informed decision, but don't let it bog you down.
 Instead, give yourself a deadline for making a decision, gather your facts, consider your options, and once that deadline is reached, act based on what you know at that moment, realizing that things may change.